sateffen/nodgine/README.md

 The nodgine is a small library used for routing in nodejs server applications.

-Basically the this library solves two problems:
+Basically this library solves two problems:

 * Routing through middleware
 * Routing to controllers

-Addidionally request and response objects are wrapped, so the handling is much simpler.
+Additionally, request and response objects are wrapped, so the handling is much simpler.

 All in all this is just another version of tools like restify or express.

 ## Dependencies ##

-An important note to the dependencies: To use the nodgine you **have to** use nodejs 4.0 or higher!
+To use the nodgine you **have to** use nodejs 4.0 or higher!
 This library uses ES6 syntax like Classes and Promises, so any older version is not supported, nor tested.
 To see the tested versions see the faq.

 ## Why does it exist? ##

-At first I wanted to join coding for restify, but restify has a messy code (just MY opinion).
+At first I wanted to help out restify, but restify has a messy code (just **MY** opinion).
 Express has a big company and great developers itself, but it's a little.. too much.
 I don't need all that stuff.